js-uy/js.uy/content/_about.md

 ## About

-Uruguay has great talent doing some awesome work but we fail miserably sharing that "awesomeness" with the rest of the world, most of the developers fail to communicate their achievements, while others don't really care.
+Uruguay has great talent doing some excellent work, but we fail miserably sharing that “awesomeness” with the rest of the world, most of the developers fail to communicate their achievements, while others don’t really care.

 We built `*.js.uy` as a way to list and promote all the great things we are doing as a JS community in Uruguay.